jojozhuang/jojozhuang.github.io/_note/dsa/data-structure-graph.md

 mathjax: true
 ---

-> A graph is simply a collection of nodes with edges between (some of) them.
+> Introduce the definition, implementation and usage of graph.

-## 1. Concepts of Graph
+## 1. Graph
 ### 1.1 Definition of Graph
 Graph is a data structure that consists of following two components: `vertex` and `edge`.
 * A finite set of vertices, also called as nodes.